 When there are no pedestrians present, the HAWK signal is not lit.
 Check out the Quick Links on the right side of this page for a diagram that clarifies the sequence of lights that you will see if you are driving.
 There, you will also see the messages shown to pedestrians.

 Use of the HAWK system is common in Europe and since its introduction in the United States, studies have shown that it results in a decrease in pedestrian-related accidents.

 Part of the Union Blvd.
-Corridor Urban Design Plan, the HAWK system is scheduled to be operational in mid-March (weather permitting).
+Corridor Urban Design Plan, the HAWK system became operational in mid-March.
 It was funded by FASTER (Funding Advancement for Surface Transportation & Economic Recovery), a state program to improve highway safety.